Want to know what an activist mindset looks like in action? Here's a selection of our case studies...

 With not a single woman on the mainstage, the backlash was real for London’s Wireless Festival.
 Smirnoff asked us to shift the diversity dial by spotlighting some of underground music’s finest female talent at the Smirnoff House.

-We partnered with underground radio station Rinse for three days of future female headliners including Lady Leshurr, Julie Adenuga, Girls of Grime and Barely Legal.
+We partnered with underground radio station Rinse FM for three days of future female headliners including Lady Leshurr, Julie Adenuga, Girls of Grime and Barely Legal.
 The lineup also spoke up on air and to press on what needed to be done to tackle dance music’s diversity issue.

 The announcement of the lineup sparked a national conversation including a debate on BBC Newsbeat, press in the Guardian, Daily Mail, Grazia, NME, New York Times and many more with 6.31M coverage views.